 Looking for a sourdough bread recipe that’s simple and easy?
 Don’t want to fuss with digital scales, grams, and just use cups?
 I am your girl.
-Sourdough bread can be overwhelming enough.
-Add in recipes that are down to the gram and it is a how new level of stress.
-Fear not.
+Sourdough bread can be overwhelming but I want to help you break it down to make it easy.
 I have a sourdough bread recipe in cups!
 Yes, you read that right, a sourdough recipe in cups NOT grams.
+Before we jump in though let’s talk about that..

 If you are new to sourdough the first thing we need to talk about is what you will need.
 First, you need a sourdough starter.
 If you want to learn more about that you can head on over to this blog here.
 You will also want a Dutch oven.
 Yes, you can bake in something else, but really I think every kitchen needs one!